godotengine/godot-docs/tutorials/step_by_step/resources.rst

 Pressing the the ">" button the right side of the preview, allows to view and edit the resources properties.
-One of the properties (path) shows where did it come from.
+One of the properties (path) shows where it came from.
 In this case, it came from a png image.

 .. image:: /img/resourcerobi.png

 When the resource comes from a file, it is considered an *external* resource.
-If the path property is erased (or never had a path o begin with), it is then considered a built-in resource.
+If the path property is erased (or never had a path to begin with), it is then considered a built-in resource.

 For example, if the path \`"res://robi.png"\` is erased from the "path"